-Mapo Tofu is a quintessential Sichuan dish that’s known for its bold, spicy, and savory flavors, with a signature numbing sensation from the famous Sichuan peppercorns.
-It’s definitely a dish that packs a punch and is perfect for those who crave a little heat in their meals!
+Mapo Tofu is a classic Sichuan dish famous for its bold, spicy, and deeply savory flavors—with a signature numbing kick from Sichuan peppercorns.
+This quick-cooking dish comes together in about 20 minutes and is perfect for spice lovers.

 Mapo Tofu Recipe